kubevirt/kubevirt.github.io/_posts/2018-12-13-kubevirt-autolatest.markdown

 ![screenshot0042](/assets/images/autodeployer/metadata.png)

-Now hit "Create" to start the instance.
+Now hit `Create` to start the instance.

 Once vm is up, you should be able to connect and see through the presented banner which components got deployed

 ## What happened under the hood

 When the vm boots, it executes a boot script which does the following:

 - Gather metadata for the following variables

   - k8s_version
   - flannel_version
   - kubevirt_version